DaneVinson/scarredworld/TS4/Contracts/04 - Rocks/readme.md

   * Mundane equipment from Maqamir stores as desired by the Contractors

 ## Timeline
+* 9/6/735 - Completion of Contract 3 (Pleasant Valley)
+* 2/4/736 - Terramis Squeebus briefs TS4 on Contract 4 (Rocks)
+* 2/5 - TS4 members locate the sailing ship Whipline in the harbor of Nexus and set sail in search of the island.
+The day presented light winds and Whipline made moderate progress.
+* 2/6-2/10 - Light and medium winds.
+No additional complications.
+* 2/11 - A Chaos Storm was spotted early in the afternoon.
+The large storm blocked the Whipline's path and appeared to be moving closer.
+Captain Strom turned the Whipline about and employed an Air Elemental bound to her to produce gail-force winds into the sails.
+The Whipline speed out of danger quickly but the day was lost to evasive actions.
+* 2/12 - Medium winds and good travel distance helped to make up for time lost evading the Chaos Storm.
+* 2/13 - Another Chaos Storm was spotted though this one was far in the distance and moving away.
+* 2/14 - Winds began to fall off in the morning and continued to do.
+The ship was becalmed by mid-afternoon and remained so through the night.
+Early in the evening the ship was attacked by several Ice Mephits who were dispatched without loss of crew.
+* 2/15 - The island was located exactly as the map indicated.
+At first sight it appeared as a rock dome approximately a half mile in diameter and 150' high.
+The characteristic gray color of Wasteland indicated it had been swept over many times by Chaos Storms.
+Captain Strom decided to sail completely around the island before deciding how to proceed.
+This exploration showed a ship wrecked against the rocks on the west side and a small bay at the south which appeared to contain a seawall carved out of the rock at its interior.
+The remainder of the island met the sea with 60' or higher rock cliffs.

 ## Contract Results
 * Success: Confirm the location of the island mine